deionlocklear/ai-ugc-content-creation-template/workshops/live_lab.md

 ## Introduction

-Welcome to the **AI UGC Content Creation LiveLab**!
-This workshop will guide you through building a complete automated content creation pipeline using:
+Welcome to the **AI UGC Content Creation Workshop**!
+This guide will walk you through building a complete automated content creation pipeline using:

 - 🤖 **OpenAI** - For AI-powered text and image generation
 - ☁️ **Google Cloud Platform** - For OAuth authentication and Google Drive API